avijeet-shar/helpful-css-trick/README.md

 # helpful-css-trick

-Tricks that can help to get to some tuff situations.
+Tricks that can help to get off from some tuff situations.